sf105/sttp-book/chapters/getting-started/testing-principles.md

 Empirically, we observe that some components in some software systems present more bugs than other components.

-Another crucial consequence of the fact that exhaustive testing is impossible, as Dijkstra used to say, is that
-**testing shows the presence of defects;
+Another crucial consequence of the fact that exhaustive testing is impossible is that, as Dijkstra used to say, **program testing can be used to show the presence of bugs, but never to show their absence**.
-however, testing does not show the absence of defects**.
-In other words, while we might find more bugs by simply testing more, our test suites, however large it might be, will never ensure us that the software system is 100% bug-free.
-It will only ensure us that these cases we test for do behave as expected.
+In other words, while we might find more bugs by simply testing more, our test suites, however large they might be, will never ensure that the software system is 100% bug-free.
+They will only ensure that the cases we test for behave as expected.

 To test our software we need a lot of variation in our tests.
-When testing a method we want variety in the inputs, for example, like we saw in the examples above.
+For example, we want variety in the inputs when testing a method, like we saw in the examples above.
 To test the software well, however, we also need variation in the testing strategies that we apply.

-Moreover, calling a software fault a bug might indeed be a good analogy.
-Another interesting empirical finding is that, if testers apply the same testing techniques over and over, at some point they will lose their efficacy.
+Indeed, an interesting empirical finding is that if testers apply the same testing techniques over and over, they will at some point lose their efficacy.
-This is described by what is known as the **pesticide paradox**:
+This is described by what is known as the **pesticide paradox** (which nicely refers to "bugs" as an equivalent term for software faults):
 _"Every method you use to prevent or find bugs leaves a residue of subtler bugs against which those methods are ineffectual."_
-In practice, this means that there is no single testing strategy can guarantee that the software under test is bug-free.
+In practice, this means that no single testing strategy can guarantee that the software under test is bug-free.
 A concrete example might be a team that solely relies on unit testing techniques.
 At some point, maybe all the bugs that can be captured at unit test level will be found by the team; however, the team might miss bugs that only occur at integration level.
-From the pesticide paradox, we thus conclude that testers have to use different testing strategies to minimize the bugs left in the software.
+From the pesticide paradox, we thus conclude that testers have to use different testing strategies to minimize the number of bugs left in the software.
 When studying the various testing strategies that we present in this book, keep in mind that combining them all might be a wise decision.

 The context also plays an important role in how one devises test cases.
-For example, devising test cases for a mobile app is very different from devising test cases for a web application.
-Or for a rocket.
+For example, devising test cases for a mobile app is very different from devising test cases for a web application, or for software used in a rocket.
 In other words: **testing is context-dependent**.

-Again, while this book mostly focuses on verification techniques, let us not forget that having a low amount of bugs is not enough for a good software.
+Again, while this book mostly focuses on verification techniques, let us not forget that having a low amount of bugs is not enough for good software.
-As we have said before, a program that works flawlessly, but is of no use for its users, is still not a good software.
+As we have said before, a program that works flawlessly but is of no use for its users, is still not a good program.
 That is a common fallacy (also known as the **absence-of-errors fallacy**) that software testers face when they decide to focus solely on verification and not so much on validation.